 To be on the safe side, plan 2 hours to get to the ferry terminal or the bus station.

-In general, the Croatian law states that the only currency allowed for payment of goods and services is the Kuna but exceptions apply and this is one of the cases.
-The airport bus and transfer/taxi drivers will for sure accept Euros (Dollars and Pounds not in all cases); any change will in most cases be paid in Kuna.
+In general, Croatian law states that the only currency allowed for payment of goods and services is the Kuna but exceptions apply and this is one of the cases.
+The airport bus and transfer/taxi drivers will for sure accept Euros (Dollars and Pounds not in all cases).